University of Missouri - Columbia Archives

 4-2.
 The Technical Services Archivist, under the direction of the University Archivist, is responsible for performing or overseeing all cataloging of University Archives holdings.

 4-3.
-The University Archives staff and student workers (under staff direction) will draft archival finding aids in accordance with the procedures outlined herein.
+The University Archives staff will draft archival finding aids in accordance with the procedures outlined herein.

 5. DEFINITIONS: